-I’ll start by noting that it will be really difficult to free camp if you’re in an RV.
-If anyone disagrees with that or has made it happen, let me know in the comments or at firstname.lastname@example.org.
+I’ll start by noting that it will be really difficult to free camp if you’re in an RV (and in general).
+If anyone disagrees with that or has made it happen easily, let me know in the comments or at firstname.lastname@example.org.
 Free camping is easiest if you’re staying in a regular vehicle or camper van.
 There are a few parking lots that allow free 24-hour parking.
 One example is the Casa Marina Key West (no link added because I don’t want them to see this article and start policing their lot more heavily).
 We talked to people who’d been sleeping in their vehicles for weeks in a Casa Marina spillover lot.
 From what we understood, as long as you aren’t obvious about it (i.e. We couldn’t have popped the top of our truck camper), then you can generally sleep in any parking lot that allows free parking and isn’t monitored (This seems analogous to sneakily camping on streets that allow parking in cities).
 We also were told that there were roads ‘behind Leo’s Campground’ on Stock Island (the Key right before Key West) where people, including RVs, were seen camping for days or weeks at a time.
 I can’t confirm that this is possible since we didn’t try it and didn’t see it ourselves, however I think you could make it work for a couple of nights on Stock Island or on roads around the Naval Air Station (the Key right before Stock Island).

 Where you can no longer free camp – Ramrod Swimming Hole.
 Unfortunately, free camping (or any camping) is no longer allowed at Ramrod Swimming Hole.
 We tried and were advised by locals that it was no longer possible.
 However, Ramrod is a gorgeous spot, and free to enter, so I highly recommend checking it out.